PLT-Columbia/Prog-2-Syntax-Analysis/README.md

 ## Getting Started
-To implement the above two tasks, you will build a [Clang tool](https://clang.llvm.org/docs/LibTooling.html) that uses [llvm/clang's RecursiveASTVisitor API](https://clang.llvm.org/doxygen/classclang_1_1RecursiveASTVisitor.html).
+To implement the above two tasks, you will build a [Clang tool](https://clang.llvm.org/docs/LibTooling.html) that uses LLVM/Clang's [RecursiveASTVisitor API](https://clang.llvm.org/doxygen/classclang_1_1RecursiveASTVisitor.html).
 We have provided all the setup code to get started.
 However, we strongly recommend that you go over the API documentation of Clang tooling and AST visitors to understand the basic workflow.

 ### Steps
 1. Create a folder named `clang-hw2` under `$LLVM_HOME/clang/tools`.
 2. Copy the [ClangHw2.cpp](src/ClangHw2.cpp), [CMakeLists.txt](src/CMakeLists.txt), [hw2_util.h](src/hw2_util.h), and [hw2_util.cpp](src/hw2_util.cpp) files into
 `$LLVM_HOME/clang/tools/clang-hw2`.
-3. Edit `$LLVM_HOME/clang/tools/CmakeLists.txt` file and add line `add_clang_subdirectory(clang-hw2)`.
+3. Edit the `$LLVM_HOME/clang/tools/CmakeLists.txt` file, and add this line: `add_clang_subdirectory(clang-hw2)`.
-4. Now go to `$LLVM_HOME/build` and run `make`.
-When the build is successfully finished, it will generate a binary file named `clang-hw2` in `$LLVM_HOME/build/bin`.
+4. Now, go to `$LLVM_HOME/build`, and run `make`.
+When the build has successfully finished, it will generate a binary file named `clang-hw2` in `$LLVM_HOME/build/bin`.
-5. Now run this binary using the following command <br/>
-`$LLVM_HOME/build/bin/clang-hw2 examples/gcd.c --`
+5. Finally, run the generated binary using the following command: `$LLVM_HOME/build/bin/clang-hw2 examples/gcd.c --`

 ### About the Code

 The [`FunctionVisitor`](src/ClangHw2.cpp#L26) class is a recursive AST visitor, which implements three visitors for two different types of AST nodes.
 The [`VisitForStmt`](src/ClangHw2.cpp#L120) is called when Clang's ASTVisitor encounters a [`ForStmt`](https://clang.llvm.org/doxygen/classclang_1_1ForStmt.html) type of AST node.
 You **DO NOT** have to do anything with this function; we are providing it to give you a head start with ASTVisitor.
-The [`VisitFunctionDecl`](src/ClangHw2.cpp#L99) function is called when a `FunctionDecl` (Function Declaration) node is encountered.
+The [`VisitFunctionDecl`](src/ClangHw2.cpp#L99) function is called when a `FunctionDecl` (function declaration) node is encountered.

 Here are some other notes about the tasks:
 #### Task 1
 We implemented [`VisitFunctionDecl`](src/ClangHw2.cpp#L99), which calls the helper function [`isRecursiveFunction`](src/ClangHw2.cpp#L54) and decides whether that function is direct recursive or not. **All you have to do is implement this `isRecursiveFunction` function**.

-You may consider the following constraints for Task 1:
+You may consider the following constraint for Task 1:

 * We will only test C code inputs.
 You **DO NOT** need to handle function calls in C++ or C++-specific functionality (including operator overloading or user-defined literals, etc.).